mhouse1/kobayashi_maru/README.md

 Note: AI unit applications are developed separately and communicate via Ethernet TCP/IP (see docs/ARCHITECTURE.md for protocol details)

+> Note: The Zephyr application entrypoint is `main.c` (C) by default — prefer C for `main.c`, BSP, and low-level drivers for maximum portability and minimal runtime overhead.
+Use C++ only for higher-level modules (middleware, control logic).
+If using C++ enable `CONFIG_CPLUSPLUS=y` and build with a constrained subset (disable exceptions and RTTI: `-fno-exceptions -fno-rtti`).
 ```

 <div style="page-break-after: always;"></div>